-This procedure is done by making several small incisions and using small instruments and a camera to guide the surgery (laparoscopic approach).
+- By making several small cuts and using small tools and a camera to guide the surgery (laparoscopic approach).

 Your doctor will give you specific instructions about what to eat after the surgery.
 For about the first month after surgery, your stomach can only handle small amounts of soft foods and liquids while you are healing.
 It is important to try to sip water throughout the day to avoid becoming dehydrated.
 You may notice that your bowel movements are not regular right after your surgery.
 This is common.
 Try to avoid constipation and straining with bowel movements.

 Bit by bit, you will be able to add solid foods back into your diet.
 You must be careful to chew food well and to stop eating when you feel full.
 This can take some getting used to, because you will feel full after eating much less food than you are used to eating.
-If you do not chew your food well or do not stop eating soon enough, you may feel discomfort or nausea and may sometimes vomit.
+If you don't chew your food well or don't stop eating soon enough, you may feel discomfort or nausea and may sometimes vomit.
 If you drink a lot of high-calorie liquid such as soda or fruit juice, you may not lose weight.
 If you continually overeat, the stomach may stretch.
-If your stomach stretches, you will not benefit from your surgery.
+If your stomach stretches, you won't benefit from your surgery.